+What are you currently working on?
 I am currently working on my fourth psychological suspense novel, currently titled The Hoax… It features a remote Scottish boarding school, a group of troubled teens, the untimely death of a therapist, and two ex-spouses thrown together to investigate.
 I’m coming towards the end of the first draft right now, which means the hard work of “making it good” starts soon!

+What has inspired the novel you have most recently published?
 My most recent novel, I’ll Never Tell, had lots of iterations before it fell into its ultimate shape!
 I think ultimately, it was a combination of two idea kernels.
 The first was of a couple arriving in a foreign country and having to confront their own marital crises in the process of searching for their missing daughter.
 I also was fascinated by the question of how a family might function with a child “star” at its centre.
 And then I thought: what if the child star was the one who had gone missing?

+How much do you think fiction intertwines with real life?
 As a crime/thriller writer, I definitely draw a lot of my story ideas from true crime TV shows and podcasts.
 I think I write to try and understand people and what makes them “tick”, so although I write fiction, I am definitely always trying to make sense of real life, and the people we encounter in it.
 Sadly, my novel Safe and Sound was inspired by the real-life story of Joyce Vincent, a charismatic, sociable woman in her thirties whose death went unnoticed for nearly three years.
 Since I wrote and published Safe and Sound, tragically there have been further similar stories in the news.

+You are a working clinical psychologist, how does this help or hinder your writing?
 I think mostly, it helps it.
 As therapists, we hear many, many narratives about people’s lives and struggles, and I think this has given me insight into some of the universal themes of the human condition: love, acceptance, belonging, self-esteem and truth.
 I think it also helps me understand how people generally “tick” – what affects us and how, what motivates or frightens us, and how we relate to other people.

 For me, writing is a way to try and understand the world, other people, and myself.
 I think this drive originally led me into the field of psychology – and now story-telling has become my means to ask and explore those questions.
 Therapy is so much about empathising with other people – putting yourself in their shoes, with compassion.
 This is the way I try to relate to my characters too.

+How would you describe your writing process?
 Um… messy!
 (Despite being a very organised person generally in life.)
 I generally will spend a number of months exploring an idea and working it into a rough outline, before I start writing.
 These days, I steer clear of formal outlines (which tend to lead me down the wrong track) and I just make loose notes in a notebook to steer me along the right story track.
 I will then do a VERY messy first draft of about 80k words, writing about 2,000 words a day.
 I don’t edit as I go, and I write in a VERY undisciplined way.
 I will then usually spend another 2-3 months working through a number of further drafts to sort everything out before showing it to my editor.
 After which, I’m likely to go through at least another three drafts.

+What helps you to write/what gets in the way?
 Since becoming a professional author (wow, that’s weird to say!), I’ve learnt to keep a clear separation between my creative processes as a writer, and the business of publishing, promotion, etc. Too much focus on sales, reviews, the market, etc can really create a lot of instability and self-doubt which is fatal to creativity!
 On a more practical level, I treat writing as a job (which, um, it now is!), meaning I prioritise it and carve out time for it every week.
 Having author friends to chat to and share ideas with is also essential.
 As you’ll see from the dedication and acknowledgements for I’ll Never Tell, my fellow authors have been an invaluable source of support along the way.

+What kind of research do you do & how do you go about it?
 Mainly using Google!
 With the sorts of books I write, there isn’t usually too much research required, and most things I need to know I can find on the Internet.
 Occasionally, I will put a shout-out on Twitter for someone who knows about something more niche that I need help with.
 I generally focus on telling my story first, in the way that works for me, and do my fact-checking later, otherwise I think I would get too restricted by the facts and feel unable to keep the plot going.
 I have to give a shout-out here to my friend Stuart Gibbon, a retired Police Detective who has helped me hugely to get any police-procedural parts right in my books.

 Do you have any crafting tips, eg to do with writing dialogue, for scene setting, plot or pacing?